Svitavy: Ecclesiastical buildings

-Church of the Visitation of the Virgin Mary is located on the main square.
+The Church of the Visitation of the Virgin Mary is located on the main square.
 It was probably originally a Romanesque structure built in around 1250.
 After the fire in 1781, it was rebuilt in the Baroque style.
 It has an accessible tower with a panoramic view.

-Church of Saint Giles was originally a Romanesque basilica built in around 1150.
+The Church of Saint Giles was originally a Romanesque basilica built in around 1150.
 It was rebuilt in the early Baroque style in 1689 and includes preserved original interior equipment.
 In the vicinity is the valuable Roman Catholic parish house, rebuilt in the Broque style in 1626–1636.

-Church of Saint Joseph is a three-nave Neo-Romanesque basilica built in 1894–1896 with valuable decoration.
+The Church of Saint Joseph is a three-nave Neo-Romanesque basilica built in 1894–1896 with valuable decoration.
 Today the building is owned by a hospital.

-Convent of the Sisters of Grace of the St. Vincent de Paul order, founded in 1871, served as a hospital and later became a social care facility.
+The Convent of the Sisters of Grace of the St. Vincent de Paul order, founded in 1871, served as a hospital and later became a social care facility.
 It include the Neo-Gothic Chapel of Saint Vincent de Paul from 1874.